aods-io/adds-site/index.md

 ## AODS Guidelines

-This section decribes a set of guidelines and recommendations for facilitating open science in big data frameworks and data science education.
+The AODS Guidelines are a set of guidelines for facilitating open science in big data frameworks and data science education.
+In general, data science investigations and, just as importantly, related software should have the following characteristics:

+1. **Open:**

+2. **Accessible:**

+3. **Reproducible:**

+While investigators have many options to help them achieve these characteristics in their investigations and software, some options are prohibitive to end users.
+The projects on this site provide example applications and accompanying documentation to help investigators achieve these characteristics.

 ## Main Projects